 For international freelancing, save the Flexhire contract or platform agreement, statement of work, invoice, payout confirmation, Wise/Payoneer/Stripe statement, crypto transaction if applicable, bank receipt, exchange rate, provider fee, and client acceptance.
 Danish systems are documentation-heavy, so clean records are part of the product you sell.

-Denmark-based freelancers can use Danish bank transfers, SEPA transfers, SWIFT wires, Wise, Payoneer, Stripe, platform payouts, and crypto where legal and practical.
+Denmark-based freelancers can use Danish bank transfers, Single Euro Payments Area (SEPA) transfers, SWIFT international bank wires, Wise, Payoneer, Stripe, platform payouts, and crypto where legal and practical.
 The best route depends on client country, currency, fees, speed, VAT evidence, tax records, and source-of-funds checks.
+Keep the payment method separate from the tax analysis: the payout route does not decide whether Danish moms, reverse charge, zero/exempt reporting, or foreign VAT rules apply.

 Platforms like Flexhire, Fiverr, and Upwork are generally usable by Denmark-based freelancers when the work is lawful, properly invoiced or documented, and reported for tax, VAT, immigration, and business-record purposes.
 Fiverr and Upwork can help with marketplace discovery and smaller projects, but Flexhire is usually the stronger structured option for serious international freelance careers because it combines vetted opportunities, contract records, payment support, and a clearer long-term work history.